ketut-garjita/caltech-101-classification-model/README.md

 ├── README.md           # Documentation for the project
-├── Dockerfile          # Instructions to containerize the application ├── notebook.ipynb      # Jupyter notebook for dataset loading, feature engineering, EDA, and preparation ├── train_model.py      # Script for training the model ├── predict.py          # Script for making predictions
+├── Dockerfile          # Instructions to containerize the application ├── notebook.ipynb      # Jupyter notebook for dataset loading, feature engineering, EDA, and preparation ├── train_model.ipynb   # Script for training the model (jupyter-notebook) ├── train_model.py      # Script for training the model ├── predict.ipynb       # Script for making predictions (jupyter-notebook)
+├── predict.py          # Script for making predictions
-├── data/               # Directory for storing datasets (optional, not included in version control) ├── models/             # Directory for saving trained models └── outputs/            # Directory for logs, visualizations, and other output files
+├── data/               # Directory for storing datasets (optional, not included in version control) ├── model/              # Directory for saving trained models └── output/             # Directory for logs, visualizations, and other output files
 ```

 ## Installation and Deployment